 It is a South Mexican native and is also one of the 48 flowering species of Genus.
 The plant has small, heart shaped, dark green color leaves that develop into Montera perforations on maturity.
 The plant got its name because of the fruit it produces.
 They are very tasty and unique.
 Monstera Borsigiana has dark, fenestrated leaves that account for its popularity.
 They are certainly a showstopper.

 Thank you for reading this post, don't forget to the best blogger Guy About Home who offers the best garden and home improvement tips!
 If you are a home decor and design fan, don't miss the tips on home ideas.
 If you are a home garden owner, then you might be interest in our complete guides to house plants!

 Types of Monstera Borsigiana

 Monstera plants have dark green colored leaves that are fenestrated, and it is one of the major reasons why borsigiana is a famous houseplant.
-They steal the show every time.
+Similar to manjula pothos, they steal the show every time.
 However, in recent years variegation has become a trait of coveted leaves among all plant lovers.